ninadhajare1503/databricks-predictive-maintenance/README.md

 # my_mlops_project

+This is a test to trigger the CI workflow.

 This directory contains an ML project based on the default [Databricks MLOps Stacks](https://github.com/databricks/mlops-stacks), defining a production-grade ML pipeline for automated retraining and batch inference of an ML model on tabular data.